shapoco/jigs/electronics/006p-cover/README.md

 Battery cover for 006P / PP3 / 6LR61.
 It covers the terminals and prevents shorts.
 There are holes at the position of each terminals, so you can check the voltage with the cover attached.

 > [!CAUTION]
-> The infill setting should be 100% to avoid breaking the protrusions on the cathode side.
+> The protrusion on the negative terminal side is fragile, so we recommend setting the infill to 100%..

 ## License